 Using Your Personal Operating Peak

-Personal Operating Peak (POP) is a term I created that identifies the way you work best.
+Personal Operating Peak (POP) is a term I use that identifies the way you work best.
 Your POP can contribute to your success or failure.
 Becoming aware of it is all you need to change the way you work and dramatically improve your performance.

 Here’s what it’s all about.
 There are generally two ways of looking at this: